Abdoul02/MyRssiFeed/README.md

 # MyRssiFeed
 A simple android application to send rssi data of nearby wifi connection to a web service.
+The app also send the data periodically every 20 minutes.

     Technology used {